alderhilldigital/gitbook-good-programming-practices/commenting.md

 **Example**

 `/*
 We can write a comment.
 It can have multiple lines.
 Then it is closed at the end
 */`

+In this example the comment is initiated with a forward slash followed by an asterisk '/\*'.
+The comment is then terminated with a asterisk followed by a forward slash '\*/'.

+### Benefits of Commenting

+The main benefit of commenting is to help people understand what the code is doing.
+Some programmers believe that comments should not explain how the code works but should explain what the code does and why it does it.
+Comments that explain how the code works could be superfluous or could be compensating for code that is overly complex or badly implemented.
+Therefore comments should be as brief and concise as possible to quickly facilitate understanding.

+Another benefit of commenting is the automatic generation of documentation.
+There are many tools now available that parse files in an application and extract the comments.
+The comments are then collated and formatted into documentation for the application.
+Since many projects require documentation to be provided, commenting and generating the documentation automatically can be an effective and efficient way of doing this.